- October 11, 2021

 If you select Save Changes and Exit your translation is not updated yet.
 That’s why you need to go back to the back-end to update it.

 As you can see below, there is no arrow next to the French translation.
 There is a pencil instead which means that WPML has not “seen” yet the module you just added.

 Important: You need to click on Update to load the module “button” in the translation editor.

 After updating, the pen will become an arrow and you will be able to translate your new module.
-Click on the arrow to translate and load WPML translation editor.
-The next translation steps are the same as showed in the scenario 1.
+Click on the arrow to translate and load the WPML translation editor.
+The next translation steps are the same as shown in scenario 1.

 Edit an existing module with Beaver Builder (this module has been translated once) and click on Save.

 Click on Done at the top of the page: